GillianLaw/Personal-100-days-of-code/log.md

 ... the wrong form is appearing on a page and that seems like something I should be able to fix, but I've gone round in circles.

+On top of that, I want to upload these files to github and it makes me realise how much I have to learn about github.

 **Links to work**
 https://django-gilliancodes.eu.pythonanywhere.com/autos/main/create/